Nothing says fall like making homemade concord grape jelly. Intoxicating aroma, jewel-like color and sweet-tart taste appeal to all your senses.

 - In the meanwhile, sterilize jars and caps (for details refer to post section on THE PREPARATION).

-- Over high heat, stir together until mixture comes to a boil.
+- Over high heat, stir together until the mixture comes to a boil.

 - Add the pouch of Certo and continue to stir the boiling mixture for 1 minute.